CHAPTER 5.12:

 (A) All site designs shall establish stormwater management practices to control the peak flow rates of stormwater discharge associated with specified design storms and reduce the generation of stormwater.
 These practices should seek to utilize pervious areas for stormwater treatment and to infiltrate stormwater runoff from driveways, sidewalks, rooftops, parking lots, and landscaped areas to the maximum extent practical to provide treatment for both water quality and quantity.

-(B) Annual groundwater recharge rates shall be maintained, by promoting infiltration through the use of structural and nonstructural methods.
+(B) Annual ground water recharge rates shall be maintained by promoting infiltration using structural and nonstructural methods.

-(E) In addition to TSS removal, BMPs must also be designed to treat the water quality volume (WQv), or the first flush of runoff.
-All new development projects requiring post-construction runoff control plans shall be required to treat the WQv.
-Redevelopment projects will be required to obtain stormwater quality approval if the redevelopment activity disturbs more than one acre.
-Please refer to the City of Indianapolis Storm Water Design and Construction Specifications Manual for further details regarding calculation of the WQv.
+(F) In addition to TSS removal, BMPs must also be designed to treat the water quality volume (WQv), or the first flush of runoff.
+All new development projects requiring post-construction SWPPPs shall be required to treat the WQv.
+Redevelopment projects will be required to obtain a site development permit if the redevelopment activity disturbs more than one acre.
+Refer to the CISWDCSM for further details regarding the calculation of the WQv.

-(F) The BMPs in Table 5.12.050.1 are acceptable for use in the City if designed, constructed, and maintained according to the criteria set forth in the City of Indianapolis Storm Water Design and Construction Specifications Manual.
+(G) The BMPs in Table 5.12.100.1 are acceptable for use in the City if designed, constructed, and maintained according to the criteria outlined in the CISWDCSM.
 It is presumed that these acceptable BMPs achieve a target TSS removal rate of 80% when correctly constructed and maintained.

 BMP Type